RuchiraMkatewal/OOPS_JAVA/README.md

 Que2.
 What is method in a class?

 Ans:- A block of code which perform a particular task is called a "Method pr Function".

--Generally method name start with verb. for examples:- get(), set() etc
+>Generally method name start with verb.
+>for examples:- get(), set() etc
--Method name should start with lower case letter.
+>Method name should start with lower case letter.

 Que3. what are the advantages of method?

 Ans:- Advanatges of method :-

       i.code reuseability ii.Memory optimization iii.
 Code optimization iv.Less or easy maintance

       v.
 Reduce code size vi.Incerase readability of code.